MusicBucket/musicbucket-bot/README.md

 - [ ] Youtube

 ## Installation
+- Install dependencies from requirements.txt
-Copy the .env.example file to .env and fill the variables with your Telegram and Spotify data.
+- Copy the .env.example file to .env and fill the variables with your Telegram and Spotify data.

 ## License
 The content of this project is licensed under the GNU/GPLv3 license.
 See LICENSE file.